Azure/bicep-registry-modules/docs/Spec/Template/README.md

 ^ TODO: Insert link to ARM-TTK rule related to this value

-## Nested
-In addition, the template should include the following parameters for each resource in the template.
+In addition, a nested template should include the following parameters for each resource in the template.
 This example shows the parmaters declared for a `KeyVault` resource.
 The default values for each parameter should be set to the template parameter related above.
+The module author may decide to include some of these paramaters in the base-template depending on the configuration of the application.

 | Name                         | Type     | Default                | Notes |
 | ---------------------------- | -------- | ---------------------- | ----- |